raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 Creatures that have been previously deafened or are otherwise unable to hear the spell are unaffected by the effects detailed in the table, however, other planar entities are still Conduçãon off as detailed above.

-When reversed, Unholy Word functions as above, however only with regards to creatures of Good Alignment.
+When reversed, Unholy Word functions as above, however only with regards to creatures of Bom Alinhamento.

 ---
 #### Ice Storm